thegreentimtam/Git-Screenplays/03 Markdown.md

 ## Set Up

 Go the `Extensions` tab in Visual Studio Code.
-This is the fifth button down, with five squares.
+This is the fourth button down, with five squares.
 Search for the Extension called `Markdown All-in-one`.
 This extension allows you to preview markdown files as you write.
 Click `Install`.

 ## README